Lady Triệu: Modern

-Việt Nam sử lược (A Brief history of Vietnam), a history book that was written in the early 20th century by Vietnamese historian Trần Trọng Kim, said the following about Lady Trieu:
+Việt Nam sử lược (A Brief History of Vietnam), written in the early 20th century by Vietnamese historian Trần Trọng Kim, said the following about Lady Trieu:

-In this year on Cửu Chân prefecture, there was a woman named Triệu Thị Chinh who organized a revolt against the Ngô [Wu].
+In this year on Cửu Chân prefecture, there was a woman named Triệu Thị Chinh who organized a revolt against the Wu.

 Our [Vietnamese] history recorded that lady Trieu was a people of Nông Cống district.
 Her parents were dead all when she was a child, she lived with her older brother Trieu Quoc Dat.
 At the age of 20, while she was living with her sister-in-law who was a cruel woman, she [Trieu Thi Trinh] killed her sister[-in-law] and went to the mountain.
 She was a strong, brave and smart person.
 On the mountain, she gathered a band of 1,000 followers.
 Her brother tried to persuade her from rebelling, she told him: "I only want to ride the wind and walk the waves, slay the big whales of the Eastern sea, clean up frontiers, and save the people from drowning.
 Why should I imitate others, bow my head, stoop over and be a slave?
 Why resign myself to menial housework?".

-The Mậu Thìn year, [248], because of the cruelty of Ngô [Wu] mandarins and misery of people, Trieu Quoc Dang revolted in Cửu Chân prefecture.
+The Mậu Thìn year, [248], because of the cruelty of Wu mandarins and misery of people, Trieu Quoc Dang revolted in Cửu Chân prefecture.
 Lady Trieu led her troops joined her brother's rebellion, soldiers of Trieu Quoc Dat made her leader because of her braveness.
 When she went to battles, she usually wore yellow tunics and rode a war-elephant.
 She proclaimed herself Nhụy Kiều Tướng quân (The Lady General clad in Golden Robe).

 Giao Châu Inspector Lục Dận sent troops to fight [her], she [Trieu Thi Trinh] had managed to fight back the Ngô [Wu] forces for 5 or 6 months.
 Because of the lack of troops and fighting alone, she [Trieu Thi Trinh] could not manage to fight a long war and was defeated.
 She fled to Bồ Điền commune (present-day Phú Điền commune, Mỹ Hóa district) and then committed suicide.

 Later, the Nam Đế (Southern Emperor) of Early Lý dynasty praised her as a brave and loyal person and ordered [his followers] build her a temple, and gave her the title of "Bật chính anh hùng tài trinh nhất phu nhân" (Most Noble, Heroic and Virgin Lady).
 Present day in Phú Điền commune, in the Thanh Hóa province there is a temple [for her].